aaronbloomfield/ccc/hws/ethprivate/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

-### Pre-requisites
+### Background

 This document assumes that you have a recent version of Python 3 installed, and that you can install Python packages through `pip` (or `pip3`).
 This is already taken care of in the VirtualBox image.
 Don't worry if you don't know Python -- we give you the exact code to use.

 This document also assumes you can install packages on your machine (also not needed for the VirtualBox image).

-### Part 1: Install geth
+### Part 1: Geth

-This is already taken care of in the VirtualBox image, and you can skip to step 2 if you are using the VB image.
+Geth is the program we will be using to connect to the blockchain.
+It is already taken care of in the VirtualBox image, and you can skip to step 2 if you are using the VB image.

 You will need to [install geth](https://geth.ethereum.org/docs/install-and-build/installing-geth).
 The instructions differ depending on your OS.